AndritaLucianGabriel/BankingApp/README.md

 #### *4. Transfer*
  Derived class from *Transaction* handles deposits and withdraws to and from an account.
    1. withdraw(double value)
-       > Method that withdraws an ammount from the account and updates it's balance.
+       > Method that withdraws an amount from the account and updates its balance.
    2. deposit(double value)
-       > Method that deposits an ammount to the account and updates it's balance.
+       > Method that deposits an amount to the account and updates its balance.
 ## **Service Packge**
 #### *1. AccountStatement*
  Interface that will provide functionalities to select specific transactions.